-3.1.3 Currency
+3.1.1.3 Currency

-All transaction within a CGS will incur some 'cost' on a GBS for the resources that are consumed.
+All transaction within a CGS will incur some 'cost' on a GPS for the resources that are consumed.
 This cost may be charged in real money (through some later off-line reconciliation) or through some form of site/organisation specific service tokens.

 '''

-<gesa:pricing name="FixedPrice" >
+<serviceData name="gesa:pricing" pricingName="FixedPriceCharge" >

 ...

-<gesa:currency name="HeyPounds" email="cash@hey.ac.uk" />
+<gesa:currency currencyName="HeyPounds" email="cash@hey.ac.uk" />

-</gesa:pricing>
+</serviceData>

 '''

 The currencies that are usable within each CGS are declared through one or more of the above elements.
-In order to complete a transaction the service must 'know of' a GBS that supports this currency type and the grid entity requesting to use the service.
-A GBS that supports this currency may be found by searching the service registry and it's interface and SDEs are defined later.
+In order to complete a transaction the service must 'know of' a GPS that supports this currency type (and the desired payment method) and the grid entity requesting to use the service.
+A GPS that supports this currency may be found by searching the service registry and it's interface and SDEs are defined later.

-3.1.4 Usage
+3.1.1.4 Payment Method